 We have entered into a definitive stock purchase agreement for a private placement of US\$10 million of equity units.
-The private placement is subject to satisfaction of a foreign government's investment review, customary closing conditions for a transaction of this nature and receipt of all necessary regulatory and stock exchange approvals, and is anticipated to close in the near future.
+The private placement is subject to satisfaction of closing conditions and receipt of all necessary regulatory and stock exchange approvals, and is anticipated to close in the near future.
 There can be no assurance that the private placement will be completed.

 We will have to raise additional capital.
 If we are not able to raise capital, we may be forced to cease operations.
 These conditions result in a material uncertainty which may cast significant doubt on our ability to continue as a going concern.
-Refer to Note 3 to our condensed interim consolidated financial statements for the three months ended March 31, 2021 and April 30, 2020 for our going concern note disclosure.
+Refer to Note 3 to our condensed interim consolidated financial statements for the three and six months ended June 30, 2021 and July 31, 2020 for our going concern note disclosure.